github/docs/content/code-security/supply-chain-security/end-to-end-supply-chain/securing-code.md

 ### Automatic inventory generation

 As a first step, you want to make a complete inventory of your dependencies.
 The dependency graph for a repository shows you dependencies for supported ecosystems.
-If you check in your dependencies, or use other ecosystems, you will need to supplement this with data from 3rd party tools or by listing dependencies manually.
-For more information, see "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph)."
+If you check in your dependencies, or use other ecosystems, you will need to supplement this with data from 3rd party tools or by listing dependencies manually.{% ifversion dependency-graph-sbom-export %} {% data reusables.dependency-graph.sbom-export %}{% else %} For more information, see "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph)."{% endif %}

 ### Automatic detection of vulnerabilities in dependencies